dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Where <path-to> is the full file path leading to the METplus source code.
 This will direct to the home page of the documentation.
-Click on the "User's Guide" link (which poens the user documentation and the use cases) or the "Contributor's Guide" link (which is relevant if the user intends to contribute code and/or new use cases).
+Click on the "User's Guide" link (which opens the user documentation and the use cases) or the "Contributor's Guide" link (which is relevant if the user intends to contribute code and/or new use cases).